compose-network/local-testnet/README.md

 ## ✨ Introduction

-Localnet Control Plane is a CLI tool for managing local L1 and L2 Ethereum test networks.
+Local testnet is a CLI tool for managing local L1 and L2 Ethereum test networks.
 It provides a complete local development environment for testing Ethereum applications with multiple L2 rollups.

 ## 📋 Prerequisites